About the Journal

 Focus and Scope

-Otago German Studies seeks to publish the highest quality scholarship on German culture in the broadest possible sense, including literary criticism, literary history, philosophy, philology, aesthetics, stylistics, visual culture, gender studies, eco-criticism, media studies, correspondences, biography, history, reference works and translations.
+Otago German Studies seeks to publish the highest quality scholarship on German culture in the broadest possible sense, including literary criticism, literary history, philosophy, philology, aesthetics, stylistics, visual culture, gender studies, eco-criticism, media studies, correspondence, biography, history, reference works and translations.

 All submissions are subject to anonymous peer-review.
-The Editor(s) will be responsible for selecting appropriate reviewers who are chosen on the basis of their relevant expertise.
+The editors will be responsible for selecting appropriate reviewers who are chosen on the basis of their relevant expertise.